abadi199/datetimepicker/README.md

 This package follows the `evancz\sortable-table` package approach where it's not a nested elm architecture 'component'.
 It's just view functions where you feed the data and the message constructor to the function.
 It does use an opaque `State` to maintain its internal state.

 The picker requires the initial value of the date (usually today) to set the initial position of the calendar.
-To feed this date to the picker's internal state, you can use 2 approach
+To feed this date to the picker's internal state, you can use 2 approaches
 - By passing a `Date` value to the `DateTimePicker.initialStateWithToday` function when initialing the picker's State.
 - By calling the `DateTimePicker.initialCmd` as part of your `init` commands.

 ### Views
 The date time picker package provides multiple view functions, depending on how you want to use the picker.
 - `datePicker` is a simple date picker view, with no time picker, and comes with all default configuration.
+- `timePicker` is a simple time picker view, with no date picker, and comes with all default configuration.
 - `dateTimePicker` is a simple date and time picker view, comes with all default configuration.
 - `datePickerWithConfig` is a configurable date picker view.
+- `timePickerWithConfig` is a configurable time picker view.
 - `dateTimePickerWithConfig` is a configurable date and time picker view.

 ### Config